samhess/vue3-address-input/README.md

-# Vue 3 Component for Address Completion
+# Vue Component for Address Completion

-This is a Vue 3 component (SFC) for address autocompletion.
+This is a Vue 3 Single File Components (SFC) for address autocompletion.
 It integrates with [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/) and [Bootstrap 5](https://getbootstrap.com).

 A current build of the component can be found in the *dist* directory.